civican/legisinfo/42-1/bills/C-68/bill_text.md

     the disclosure is authorized in the circumstances set out in the regulations made under paragraph 43(1)(j.1).

+  **(2.1)** Before disclosing Indigenous knowledge under paragraph (2)(b) for the purposes of procedural fairness and natural justice, the Minister shall consult the person or entity who provided the Indigenous knowledge and the person or entity to whom it is proposed to be disclosed about the scope of the proposed disclosure and potential conditions under subsection (3).

-  **(3)** The Minister may impose conditions with respect to the disclosure of traditional knowledge by any person to whom it is disclosed under paragraph (2)(b) for the purposes of procedural fairness and natural justice.
+  **(3)** The Minister may, **having regard to the consultation referred to in subsection (2.1)**, impose conditions with respect to the disclosure of **Indigenous** knowledge by any person **or entity** to whom it is disclosed under paragraph (2)(b) for the purposes of procedural fairness and natural justice.

-  **(4)** The person referred to in subsection (3) shall comply with any conditions imposed by the Minister under that subsection.
+  **(4)** The person **or entity** referred to in subsection (3) shall comply with any conditions imposed by the Minister under that subsection.

-  **(5)** Despite any other Act of Parliament, civil or criminal proceedings shall not be brought against Her Majesty in right of Canada, the Minister and any person acting on behalf of or under the direction of the Minister for the full or partial disclosure of the traditional knowledge referred to in subsection (1) made in good faith under this Act or for any consequences of the disclosure.
+  **(5)** Despite any other Act of Parliament, civil or criminal proceedings shall not be brought against Her Majesty in right of Canada, the Minister and any person acting on behalf of or under the direction of the Minister for the full or partial disclosure of the **Indigenous** knowledge referred to in subsection (1) made in good faith under this Act or for any consequences of the disclosure.

-> **Explanatory Note**:
-> New.

 ### Section 41

 Subsection 71(4) of the Act is replaced by the following:

-**(4)** A court may, by order, permit the fish or other thing seized or **any proceeds realized from its disposition** to be detained for any further period that may be specified in the order **if** the Minister **makes a request to that effect before the end** of the period **of** detention **in question and the** court is satisfied **that the order** is justified in the circumstances.
+**(4)** A court may, by order, permit the fish or other thing seized or any proceeds realized from its disposition to be detained for any further period that may be specified in the order if the Minister makes a request to that effect before the end of the period of detention in question and the court is satisfied that the order is justified in the circumstances.

-> **Explanatory Note**:
-> Existing text of subsection 71(4):
-> *Existing Text*:
-> > Where a court is satisfied, on the application of the Minister within ninety days after the day on which any fish or other thing is seized, that detention of the fish or thing for a period greater than ninety days is justified in the circumstances, the court may, by order, permit the fish or thing to be detained for any further period that may be specified in the order.

 ### Section 42